DavidMini/LotSpot/deliverables/product.md

 - Parking lot side application
 	- keep track of the number of available lots
-	- send update to server whenver there is a change
+	- send update to server whenever there is a change
 	- get information from sensors